 Computers & Electronics Member: We utilize a combination of listed approaches.

 Non-Profit Member: In our case, with only a single location, we optimize the process after moving it to the Shared Services organization.

 Healthcare, Pharmaceuticals, Biotech Member: On the standardization timing question, the answer could be “it depends!”
 Sometimes, if you are up against a deadline, you have to take work and processes that are not consistent or standardized.
 However, once you are standing up in your Shared Services environment, that’s when you can insist that a new service offering or a process that is to come into the Shared Services environment be supported by one policy and standardized process.

 Consumer Products Member: We use a combination of a phased approach by major process area and a phased approach by business unit, in most cases.

-Healthcare, Pharmaceuticals, Biotech Member: Some functions were lift and shift since all users were on the same system (e.g. payroll); others were moved as part of a new phased system install (e.g. A/R); where if we could standardize, we did.
-When we had a timeline we had to hit, we did as much as we could then cleaned things up afterwards.
+Healthcare, Pharmaceuticals, Biotech Member: Some functions were lifted and shifted since all users were on the same system (e.g. payroll); others were moved as part of a new phased system install (e.g. A/R); where if we could standardize, we did.
+When we had a timeline we had to hit, we did as much as we could and then cleaned things up afterwards.